davidrawlingsus/treemap/README.md

 # Interactive Hierarchical Treemap Visualization

-An interactive treemap visualization for exploring Intercom chat data with drill-down capabilities to verbatims.
+A multi-format interactive treemap visualization for exploring conversation and survey data with drill-down capabilities to verbatims.

+Supports multiple data formats including Intercom conversations and multi-question surveys, automatically detecting and transforming data for visualization.

 ## Features